valignatev/ddd-dynamic/README.md

 [Event Sourced Building Blocks for Domain Driven Design with Python](https://leanpub.com/eventsourcedddesignwithpython) - This small book contains a concise pattern language for event sourced DDD in Python.
 This book focuses on reliable "building blocks" for DDD.
 It avoids reprising the "strategic" patterns of DDD.
 It takes a practical "bottom up" approach to making reliable, scalable, maintainable applications and systems.
 The preface includes a rejuventated consideration of pattern language as description of events.
 This is a small book, and isn't quite finished at this time.

+[Implementing the Clean Architecture](https://leanpub.com/implementing-the-clean-architecture) - a book focusing on practical aspects of implementing the Clean Architecture.
+It is heavily illustrated by code snippets in Python.
+Apart from the Clean Architecture itself, it also introduces other software engineering patterns, like modularity, Dependency Injection.
+CQRS or Event Sourcing.

 ## Stack exchange resources
 [Separation of business logic and data access in django](http://stackoverflow.com/q/12578908/3606603) - Python, Django